 The current scope of Near Patient testing includes:

 The day-to-day running and management of the NPT service is overseen by a chief medical scientist and the NPT team.
 The governance of near-patient testing in St James’s Hospital comes under the near-patient testing committee.
-The clinical governance of the NPT service is overseen by a chemical pathologist, with device specific clinical lead(s) as applicable.
+The clinical governance of the NPT service is overseen by a Laboratory Clinical Director, with device specific clinical lead(s) as applicable.

 Near-patient testing is not routinely available to GP’s.